Canadian Equine Hoof Care logo

 Recent updates maple leaf decorative graphic

-Below the Surface: A hoof trim as a covert assessment of mobility
+Below the surface: A hoof trim as a covert assessment of mobility

 Trimming day for your horse can be more than just a day where their hooves get taken care of, it can also be a good gauge to check in on your horse’s mobility in a routine way.